NOTE: This version of the documentation tracks unstable development happening on A-Frame’s

 and fly around to peek under the hood!

-Components: Hit the ground running with A-Frame’s core components such as geometries, materials, lights, animations, models, raycasters, shadows, positional audio, text, and Vive / Touch / Windows Motion / Daydream / GearVR / Cardboard controls.
+Components: Hit the ground running with A-Frame’s core components such as geometries, materials, lights, animations, models, raycasters, shadows, positional audio, text, and controls for most major headsets.
 Get even further from the hundreds of community components including environment, state, particle systems, physics, multiuser, oceans, teleportation, super hands, and augmented reality.

 If it’s your first time here, here’s a plan for success for getting into A-Frame:

 Read through the documentation to get a grasp.
 Glitch is used as a recommended coding playground and for examples.